-I like to visit this site from time to time and check in on the area, It is also a very beautiful and peaceful place that I enjoy a lot.
 This is known as the Thomas C. Fillyaw gravesite in Ocala National Forest.
-He was a Confederate Soldier and ran the nearby steamboat landing after the Civil War.
-This is what I found so far from some records – (Thomas C. Fillyaw, CPL 10th Btn GA Inf CSA May 1830-Dec.
+He was a Confederate Soldier and lived near a steamboat landing here after the Civil War.
+(Thomas C. Fillyaw, CPL 10th Btn GA Inf CSA May 1830-Dec.
 8, 1873 Buried here by his son T.T.
 Fillyaw).

 “My father placed the barrier around the grave to keep the dirt bikes off of it.
 My family has visited for many years and I have many fond memories of the project my dad undertook in building and installing the barrier.
 The story I was told is that Thomas was wounded in the war and never fully recovered.
 His wife was an Indian from some non local tribe and she was killed by local indians for being from the wrong tribe.
 Not sure how true the story is as I have found no way to confirm but that is what my family always said.
-I don’t have a picture of Thomas Cassidy but I do have a picture of Thomas Tillman Fillyaw (my great-grandfather) who buried him there.
 Thomas Tillman’s wife was the daughter of another confederate soldier who was killed in the war and I have the actual letters he sent home to his wife including his death notice.
 They are heart breaking and a testament to the stupidity of war and the tragic loses inflicted on regular people.
 Thank you for reminding me of a bit of my history.”